NathanPJF/bitmaker-intro-shopify-liquid/outline.md

 ### Alternate templates

 ### Alternative layout

+* NOT DOING THIS.
+To complex for limited time frame.

 * How to create and apply a new layout file.
   * When would I do this?